KelvinHoKaHim/aggregators/README.md

 # Dependancies

 You can install all required dependancies other than libmoon by doing `pip install -r requirements.txt`.
 The libmoon posted on PyPI does not contain all the required scirpts to run the fairness benchmark.
-It is recommended to install the library manually by clone their repo: `git clone https://github.com/xzhang2523/libmoon`
+It is recommended to install the library manually by cloning their repo: `git clone https://github.com/xzhang2523/libmoon`

 # Files in this repo
 1. run.py : run the experiment